 Connection, approval and belonging are deep needs of the human as a social animal.
 The opposite of connection, approval and belonging is rejection, shame, humiliation and abandonment.
-Evolution and survival has shaped the human need for connection and belonging.
+Evolution and survival have shaped the human need for connection and belonging.
 As a result, a situation which presents the possibility of social rejection, abandonment and/or disapproval is perceived as a threat to one’s very survival.
 Social rejection is as feared as death, because evolutionarily, to be ostracized from the group did equal death.
 A person must be accepted into groups to survive in the wild.
 In addition, a human child is helpless to survive on his/her own.
 They must bond and connect to survive.
 This fuels the child’s fear of abandonment which also equals death.
 Because lack of acceptance and belonging are perceived as survival needs subconsciously, when these needs are threatened, the subconscious of the human perceives this threat the same way it perceives a predator threatening physical harm or death.
 The mind, body and nervous system, as a result, react the same way to a threat of social rejection and/or abandonment as they do to a threat of physical death.
 The response the human system has to these threats has been termed the fight/flight/freeze response.
 The fight/flight/freeze state is an anxiety laden state designed to provide maximum energy to muscles that enable a human to fight or flee from a predator.

 The above explains why people often fear public speaking as much as death and why they can enter into powerfully anxious states during these experiences.